ANALYSIS-Does drug touted by Trump work on COVID-19? After data debacle, we still don't know

 "People can quote data, people can quote experts, but there is continuing huge uncertainty," he said.

-(Additional reporting by Michael Erman in New York; Writing by Josephine Mason and Peter Henderson; Editing by Pravin Char)
+(Additional reporting by Michael Erman in New York; Writing by Josephine Mason and Peter Henderson; Editing by Pravin Char and Leslie Adler)

 ((Josephine.Mason@thomsonreuters.com; +44 207 542 7695; Reuters Messaging: josephine.mason.reuters.com@reuters.net))